Coletterbox/RabbitProject/gitGuide.md

   ```
   git branch
   ```
-Or if you want to see all branches, including remote:
+&nbsp;&nbsp;&nbsp;&nbsp;Or if you want to see all branches, including remote:
   ```
   git branch -a
   ```